appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-chart/installation/kubernetes.md

 ### Kubernetes Ingress Controller

-By default, Appcircle exposes its services through **Ingress objects**.
-To ensure these Ingress objects function properly, your Kubernetes cluster should have **an Ingress controller** installed and configured.
+The Kubernetes cluster should have **an Ingress controller** installed and configured since Appcircle exposes its services through **Ingress objects**.

 Appcircle server supports Nginx Ingress controller by default.
 To install Nginx Ingress controller to the Kubernetes cluster, please check [the Nginx Ingress controller documentation](https://kubernetes.github.io/ingress-nginx/deploy/#installation-guide).